SuleimanFarah/sunpy/GSOC/2017/GSoC-2017-abit2.md

 ### 5. Proposal abstract

-IRIS (Inteface Region Imaging Spectrometer) is a science satellite  designed to study energy transport in the solar atmosphere at high spatial, temporal and spectral resolution.
+IRIS (Interface Region Imaging Spectrometer) is a science satellite  designed to study energy transport in the solar atmosphere at high spatial, temporal and spectral resolution.
 IRIS has two instruments.
 The first is a slit-spectrograph which measures the intensity of ultraviolet light from the Sun as a function of its wavelength and produces 2D spectra via a narrow slit in several spectral windows/wavelength ranges.
 The second is a slit jaw imager which takes 2D context images of the regions from which  the spectra are measured.
 Therefore,to handle this data using Python, two basic classes are required:

 * IRISRaster class (to read and anlyse IRIS spectra) and
 * IRISSJI class (to read and analyse slit-jaw-images).